What Is Literacy?

 How are Literacy Skills Developed at Our Lady’s RC High School?

 As part of their English curriculum, all pupils in Years 7-9 have a ‘Student to Scholar’ lesson once every two weeks.
-As part of this lesson Year 7 and Year 8 participate in a programme of Latin and Greek roots to support their vocabularies and understanding.
+As part of this lesson, all pupils in Year 7 to 9 participate in a programme of Latin and Greek roots to support their vocabularies and understanding.
 Additionally, they are explicitly taught study skills that will assist them in becoming more effective learners.

-Across all subjects teachers use the principles of the ‘Reciprocal Reading’ programme to develop pupils’ independent reading skills.
+Across all subjects, teachers use the principles of the ‘Reciprocal Reading’ programme to develop pupils’ independent reading skills.
 This programme teaches pupils about the key principles of reading: prediction, clarification, questioning and summarising.

 At Our Lady’s we understand that reading for enjoyment is essential both in terms of outcomes and pupils’ cultural capital.
 Our guiding principle is that reading takes us on a journey that we actively shape throughout our lives.
-With this in mind, we have a well-stocked library that pupils are able to use before school, at break, lunchtime and after school.
-Pupils can use the computers for research, complete homework, use revision guides and read for pleasure.
+With this in mind, we have a fantastic new school library that pupils are able to use before school, at break, lunchtime and after school.
+Pupils can read for pleasure, use the computers for research, complete homework and use revision guides.

 In Year 7, all pupils will join Manchester Libraries and receive a library card that can be used in libraries across Manchester.
 They will also have the opportunity to visit the local Avenue Library and the iconic Manchester Central Library.
-They have a tour of this magnificent resource and are given the chance to borrow books to read at home.
+They will have a tour of these magnificent resources and are given the chance to borrow books to read at home.

-If they are in Year 7 and Year 8 they should have the following items in their school bag at all times: independent reading book and reading record book.
-If they are in Years 9-11 they should be encouraged to have an independent reading book and they should take part in our Penguin Classics reading challenge.
+If your child is in Year 7-Year 9, they should have the following items in their school bag at all times: an independent reading book and ‘Student to Scholar’ exercise book.
+If they are in Years 10-11, they should be encouraged to have an independent reading book.

 A reminder that in the library you can: